vishalkumar957039/container/docs/how-to.md

 ## Configure memory and CPUs for large builds

-When you first run `container build`, `container` starts a *builder*, which is a utility container that performs image build.
+When you first run `container build`, `container` starts a *builder*, which is a utility container that builds images from your `Dockerfile`s.
 As with anything you run with `container run`, the builder runs in a lightweight virtual machine, so for resource-intensive builds, you may need to increase the memory and CPU limits for the builder VM.

 By default, the builder VM receives 2 gigabytes of RAM and 2 CPUs.
 You can change these limits by starting the builder container before running `container build`: